someshfarkya91-oss/Project2/README.md

 # project2
-this project is created by somesh farkya
+this project is created by somesh farkya.